NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Affix a Talisman.md

 * * *

-You spend 10 minutes affixing a talisman to an item, placing the item on a stable surface and using the repair kit with both hands.
+You spend 10 minutes affixing a talisman to an item, placing the item on a stable surface and using the repair toolkit with both hands.
 You can also use this activity to remove a talisman.
-If more than one talisman is affixed to an item, the talismans are suppressed; none of them can be activated.
+Attaching more than one talisman to an item deactivates all the talismans.
+They must be removed and re-affixed before they can be used again.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder GM Core*
-*OGL*
+*ORC*